harcomaase/happy-mrs-chicken/Readme.md

 ### gameplay

-- you can tap on a moving chicken.
-It will stop and lay an egg
+- you can tap on a moving chicken
-- after the chicken layed the egg, it starts moving again
+- tapping will startle the chicken a bit, causing it to lay an egg and jump
 - after some time a new chicken hatches from the egg
 - the new chicken is immediately able to lay eggs
 - there is a limit of on-screen chickens, you won't believe what happens when that limit is reached!